gantnerinstruments/pygidata/docs/installation.rst

     pip install gimodules==0.2.0

-The latest release and requirements can be found here:
+The latest release and installation requirements are available on PyPI:
 📦 https://pypi.org/project/gimodules

-For contributors or those setting up a local development environment, please follow the instructions in the project's `README.md`.
+If you want to contribute or setup a local development environment, gimodules is open source and available on `GitHub <https://github.com/gantnerinstruments/gimodules-python>`_.

+Make sure to read the README for installation and development instructions.